open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 Asynchronous messaging passing in the wider sense is a communication method wherein the system puts a message in a queue or channel and does not require an immediate response to continue processing.
-This can range from a simple in-memory channel to a full-fledged messaging system.
+This can range from utilizing a simple queue implementation to a full-fledged messaging system.

 Messaging semantic conventions are intended for systems that fit into one of the [scenarios laid out in the previous section](#scenarios), which cover a significant part of asynchronous message passing applications.
-However, there are low-level patterns of asynchronous message passing that don't fit in any of those scenarios (e. g. in-memory channels).
+However, there are low-level patterns of asynchronous message passing that don't fit in any of those scenarios.
 Those might be covered by a different set of semantic conventions in the future.

 ## Further reading